philipbelesky/Terragrams/content/episodes/TG01-Julie-Bargmann.md

 file = "TG01-Julie-Bargmann.mp3"
 +++

 *Editor’s note: the audio quality for this episode is not great, even after re-editing the tracks.
-However, this is not an issue in future episodes.*
+This is not an issue in future episodes!*

 In the debut Terragram, Julie Bargmann, the founder of [D.I.R.T.
 Studio](https://dirtstudio.com), Charlottesvile, Virginia, Associate Professor of Landscape Architecture and previous Director of Landscape Architecture at the [University of Virginia School of Architecture](https://www.arch.virginia.edu) talks candidly about the evolution of her practice, her role as an artist as well as a teacher and the importance of reclaimed landscapes.